AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private_kernel_tail.md

 - Public call requests.

-The following must match the result after siloing:
+The following must correspond to the result after siloing:

 - New note hashes.
 - New nullifiers.